RAPT Therapeutics (NASDAQ:RAPT) Shares Down 4.2% Following Analyst Downgrade

-RAPT Therapeutics, Inc. (NASDAQ:RAPT – Get Rating) dropped 4.2% during trading on Wednesday after JPMorgan Chase & Co. lowered their price target on the stock from $48.00 to $42.00.
+RAPT Therapeutics, Inc. (NASDAQ:RAPT – Get Rating)’s share price fell 4.2% during trading on Wednesday after JPMorgan Chase & Co. lowered their price target on the stock from $48.00 to $42.00.
 JPMorgan Chase & Co. currently has an overweight rating on the stock.
 RAPT Therapeutics traded as low as $18.63 and last traded at $18.67.
-Approximately 103,213 shares changed hands during mid-day trading, a decline of 79% from the average daily volume of 491,917 shares.
+103,213 shares traded hands during mid-day trading, a decline of 79% from the average session volume of 491,917 shares.
 The stock had previously closed at $19.49.

-Other equities analysts have also issued research reports about the company.
-HC Wainwright reaffirmed a “buy” rating and set a $43.00 price target on shares of RAPT Therapeutics in a research note on Tuesday.
-Cantor Fitzgerald cut their target price on RAPT Therapeutics from $44.00 to $40.00 in a research note on Wednesday, March 15th.
-Wells Fargo & Company cut their target price on RAPT Therapeutics from $55.00 to $48.00 and set an “overweight” rating on the stock in a research note on Wednesday, January 4th.
-The Goldman Sachs Group cut their target price on RAPT Therapeutics from $27.00 to $23.00 and set a “buy” rating on the stock in a research note on Wednesday, March 15th.
-Finally, Guggenheim cut their target price on RAPT Therapeutics from $55.00 to $48.00 and set a “buy” rating on the stock in a research note on Wednesday, March 15th.
-Nine analysts have rated the stock with a buy rating, According to MarketBeat, RAPT Therapeutics currently has a consensus rating of “Buy” and a consensus price target of $41.44.
+A number of other analysts have also commented on RAPT.
+Wells Fargo & Company decreased their price objective on RAPT Therapeutics from $55.00 to $48.00 and set an “overweight” rating for the company in a report on Wednesday, January 4th.
+Piper Sandler decreased their price objective on RAPT Therapeutics from $34.00 to $33.00 in a report on Thursday, December 8th.
+HC Wainwright reissued a “buy” rating and set a $43.00 price objective on shares of RAPT Therapeutics in a report on Tuesday.
+Cantor Fitzgerald decreased their price objective on RAPT Therapeutics from $44.00 to $40.00 in a report on Wednesday, March 15th.
+Finally, The Goldman Sachs Group decreased their price objective on RAPT Therapeutics from $27.00 to $23.00 and set a “buy” rating for the company in a report on Wednesday, March 15th.
+Nine analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and an average price target of $41.44.

-In related news, insider William Ho sold 5,000 shares of the stock in a transaction dated Thursday, January 19th.
-The stock was sold at an average price of $25.56, for a total transaction of $127,800.00.
-Following the completion of the transaction, the insider now directly owns 35,072 shares in the company, valued at $896,440.32.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-In other RAPT Therapeutics news, insider William Ho sold 5,000 shares of the firm’s stock in a transaction that occurred on Thursday, January 19th.
-The stock was sold at an average price of $25.56, for a total value of $127,800.00.
-Following the completion of the transaction, the insider now directly owns 35,072 shares in the company, valued at $896,440.32.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Wendye Robbins purchased 2,500 shares of the firm’s stock in a transaction on Tuesday, March 14th.
-The stock was bought at an average price of $18.99 per share, with a total value of $47,475.00.
-Following the completion of the purchase, the director now owns 14,900 shares of the company’s stock, valued at $282,951.
-The disclosure for this purchase can be found here.
-Over the last three months, insiders sold 20,742 shares of company stock worth $532,352.
-5.00% of the stock is owned by corporate insiders.
+In other news, insider William Ho sold 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 24th.
+The stock was sold at an average price of $30.00, for a total value of $150,000.00.
+Following the completion of the transaction, the insider now directly owns 30,072 shares of the company’s stock, valued at $902,160.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+In other news, Director Wendye Robbins acquired 2,500 shares of the company’s stock in a transaction that occurred on Tuesday, March 14th.
+The shares were acquired at an average price of $18.99 per share, for a total transaction of $47,475.00.
+Following the completion of the purchase, the director now owns 14,900 shares in the company, valued at $282,951.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider William Ho sold 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, January 24th.
+The shares were sold at an average price of $30.00, for a total value of $150,000.00.
+Following the completion of the transaction, the insider now owns 30,072 shares in the company, valued at approximately $902,160.
+The disclosure for this sale can be found here.
+Insiders sold a total of 20,742 shares of company stock valued at $532,352 over the last three months.
+Corporate insiders own 5.00% of the company’s stock.

 About RAPT Therapeutics